swing-research/PatternRecognition-jupyterbook/logistic-regression.md

 ### Logistics Function

-There are many normalization functions that can be chosen, with the criteria being among others differentiability, as models apply gradients, or expressivity.
+There are many normalization functions that can be chosen, with the criteria being among others differentiability, if our models apply gradients for optimization, or expressivity, which characterizes the complexity of functions that can be computed by our model.
 Let's have a look at the standard logistics function, which is the sigmoid function $S$:

 $$
     S(y) = \frac{1}{1 + e^{-y}}